dotsquares-support/Ds-Instagram-Feed/README.md

 #### Plugin Store

 Log into your control panel and click on 'Plugin Store'.
-Search for 'Ds Instagram Feed'.
+Search for 'InstaFeed'.

 #### Composer